PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/4. Pipeline/chunking_strategy.md

-# Chunking Strategy: From Human Docs to Agent-Ready Knowledge Units
+# Chunking Strategy for Agent-Ready Knowledge Units

-## Why chunking matters
+## What is chunking and Why it matters

-Human documentation is typically written as a continuous narrative.
-AI agents, however, perform better when information is:

-- Modular
-- Explicit
-- Context-independent
-- Easy to retrieve and reason over

 Chunking is the process of breaking down large documents into **smaller, structured knowledge units** that an agent can reliably consume.

+And why do we need it after all?

+It's because human documentation is typically written as a continuous narrative.
+But, AI agents, however, perform better *(and more importantly, consistently & accurately)* when information is:

+- *Modular*
+- *Explicit*
+- *Context-independent*
+- *Easy to retrieve and reason over*

-This is not just a technical step — it is a **content design decision** that directly impacts agent behavior.
+Note: This is not just a technical step.
+It is a **content design decision** that directly impacts agent behavior.

 ---